CS583-Escape-Room/Escape/README.md

 <!-- Instell the packages -->
 <!-- It will take many times -->
 ### Before you run the code you need to install those package.
-cabal install fgl
-cabal install split
+cabal install --lib mtl fgl split

 How to play this game: